jlperona-teaching/ecs154a-winter20/lab2/lab2.rst

 We will have 11 data bits, and 4 check bits to cover said data bits.
 You will need to determine the position of the data and check bits, as well as which check bits cover which data bits.
 The lecture notes on error correction will be helpful in laying out the circuit.
+Hint: you will want to use a decoder to correctly route to the bit you want to invert, if any.

 To save time and make debugging easier, I *highly recommend* giving descriptive tunnel names to each of the individual bits of *inputdata* once you have determined which bit is which.
 This will make the process of calculating the check bits much easier to visualize.